justintranjt/justintranjt.github.io/_projects/2018-07-27-victorops-azure-manual-integration.md

 ---
 ![]( /projects/logicApp.PNG )*A screenshot from the Azure Logic App Designer*

-# Background.
-Why not use the VictorOps integration listed on their website?
+# Why not use the VictorOps integration listed on their website?
 Microsoft Azure and the incident management platform VictorOps do not have an automatically working integration at the moment.
 In fact, the integration they provide works with Microsoft OMS, a deprecated platform in the Azure ecosystem.
 This manual integration aims to include all the essential features that would include in a regular integration.

 Note: This works for ALL forms of Azure alerts.
 You simply have to connect either alert to the action group with the logic app’s webhook (which will send the message to VictorOps).